Pulisic return: Chelsea, USMNT star dazzles - ProSoccerTalk | NBC Sports

 60th minute: GOAL!
 He pops up at the back post to finish off Cesar Azpilicueta’s perfect cross to make it 1-1.
 Fine finish off the underside of the crossbar.
 1-1.

-63rd minute: Out on the left, Azpilicueta is free on cuts the ball back for Olivier Giroud to make it 2-1.
+63rd minute: Out on the left, Azpilicueta is free, cuts the ball back for Olivier Giroud to make it 2-1.
 What an impact Pulisic has had as Chelsea turn the game on its head and lead 2-1.

-74th minute: Gets the ball on the left, tries to wriggle free but wins a throw in just n front of the benches.
+74th minute: Gets the ball on the left, tries to wriggle free but wins a throw in just in front of the benches.

 76th minute: Runs into the box and almost gets free but Luiz makes the tackle.